 “I feel that I’ve learned so much, but overall I am grateful that this has strengthened relationships between my staff,” Young says.
 “I’ve learned more than ever to trust that life throws out beautiful opportunities even in a global crisis.
 You just have to observe and acknowledge them!”

 “It’s been a marathon and a sprint all at the same time.”

-Kelly DiNardo’s in Washington DC has been adding a variety of online workshops and events that are especially relevant to the times throughout quarantine, such as a “Mother’s Day mini-retreat,” and a “yoga for anger management and stress relief” course.
+Kelly DiNardo’s Past Tense Yoga Studio in Washington DC has been adding a variety of online workshops and events that are especially relevant to the times throughout quarantine, such as a “Mother’s Day mini-retreat,” and a “yoga for anger management and stress relief” course.